Upcoming Events Upcoming Events

 Frequently Asked Questions (FAQs)

-A volcano is formed when the earth's tectonic plates shift, causing cracks in the earth's crust.
-The heat from beneath melts the rocks, creating magma.
-When pressure builds, this magma escapes through cracks and reaches the surface as lava, a mixture of molten rock, ash, and gases.
+A volcano is formed when the Earth's tectonic plates shift, creating cracks in the Earth's crust.
+Heat beneath the surface melts rocks into magma, which rises under pressure and erupts as lava, ash, and volcanic gases.

-Volcanoes are primarily classified into two types: stratovolcanoes and shield volcanoes.
-Derived types include cinder cone volcanoes and lava domes.
+Volcanoes are primarily classified into two main types: stratovolcanoes and shield volcanoes.
+Other commonly recognised types include cinder cone volcanoes and lava domes.

-Stratovolcanoes, or composite volcanoes, have steep-sided slopes formed from highly viscous magma.
-They consist of alternating layers of lava flow, volcanic ash, cinders, and bombs.
+Stratovolcanoes, also known as composite volcanoes, have steep slopes formed by highly viscous magma.
+They are built from alternating layers of lava flows, volcanic ash, cinders, and volcanic bombs.

-Cinder cone volcanoes are the simplest type, formed from particles and blobs of congealed lava ejected from a single vent.
-They usually have bowl-shaped craters and are the most common volcano type.
+Cinder cone volcanoes are the simplest type of volcano, formed by fragments of solidified lava ejected from a single vent.
+They typically have steep sides and a bowl-shaped crater.

-Lava domes are formed from highly viscous lava that doesn't flow far, creating bulbous masses around the volcano's vent.
-They grow by internal expansion and often occur within or on the flanks of stratovolcanoes.
+Lava domes are formed when highly viscous lava accumulates around a volcanic vent instead of flowing away.
+They often develop inside or on the flanks of stratovolcanoes.

 • Barren Island (Andaman Islands)